List of Olympic video games: Mario & Sonic series

-Mario & Sonic is a series of officially-licensed Olympic crossover video games that was jointly developed by Nintendo and Sega, featuring characters from the Super Mario and Sonic the Hedgehog franchises.
+Mario & Sonic is a series of officially-licensed Olympic crossover video games that was jointly developed by Nintendo and Sega, featuring characters from the Mario and Sonic the Hedgehog franchises.
 The first game in the series was released to coincide with the 2008 Summer Olympics and the final game was released to coincide with the 2020 Summer Olympics.
-The franchise also has some spinoff mobile games, although none of these feature any Super Mario characters.
+The franchise also has some spinoff mobile games, although none of these feature any Mario characters.